 After everyone has gotten comfortable, had some snacks, and caught up on the week, the group begins to discuss whatever the evening’s topic might be.
 Discussion topics are grouped into series, which can also coincide with the message being presented at the weekend Masses.
 Participants may watch a short video, dig into scripture selections, or read from prepared discussion guides.
-After the material is presented participants then discuss, ask questions, and share from their own experiences with the topic.
-All the while a group leader is present to facilitate and guide conversation.
+After the material is presented, participants then discuss, ask questions, and share their own experiences with the topic.
+All the while, a group leader is present to facilitate and guide the conversation.

 Prayer is central to any small group.
 Participants begin and end the discussion phase of every meeting with group prayer, sharing any needs or struggles they want to bring to the group.
 In addition to group prayer, members are also encouraged to set aside regular time for personal daily prayer with the 1% Challenge and share those fruits with the rest of the group during discussion time.

 Drop us a note below, and a member of our Relational Ministries Team will reach out.